Willtech/Pi/README.md

 --- 6322.15262889862060546875 Seconds ---
 ```

+In testing it is not any faster with `mpiexec`.

 ## Reference

 <p class="apa-reference style="padding-left: 36px; text-indent: -36px;">The mpmath development team.
 (2023). mpmath - Python library for arbitrary-precision floating-point arithmetic.
 Retrieved February 2, 2024, from https://mpmath.org/</p>